-Due to the cyber incident the council experienced in December 2021, we were unable to meet the planned deadline for publishing the 2021-22 statement of accounts.
-Following a significant and successful recovery effort, we have published a complete set of accounts on 28th February 2024.
+Due to the cyber incident the council experienced in December 2021, we were unable to meet the planned deadline for publishing the 2022-23 statement of accounts.
+Following a significant and successful recovery effort, we have published a complete set of accounts on 11th November 2024.
+This reflects the dedication of all finance staff in delivering these improvements both in this and future financial years.